 A passionate and much-loved teacher who lived for Collingwood Technical School and its students.
 Carpentry, cabinet and furniture making staff member, Collingwood Technical School 1927 – 1961.

-Alex Cowmeadow started at Collingwood as a teacher of carpentry and cabinet making in 1927 and stayed there for 34 years until his retirement in 1961 when he was head of the Cabinetmaking and Chair and Couch Making Departments.
-Besides his trade teaching activity, Alex was involved in the sporting activities of the school and also organised interchange visits between students of Collingwood and Goodwood Technical School in South Australia.
+Alex Cowmeadow started at Collingwood as a teacher of carpentry and cabinet making in 1927 and stayed there for 34 years.
+He retired in 1961 when he was head of the Cabinetmaking and Chair and Couch Making Departments.
+In addition to his trade teaching activity, Alex was involved in the sporting activities of the school and organised interchange visits between students of Collingwood and Goodwood Technical School in South Australia.

 Maintained by Web Developer and Administrator, M&CC.

 Last Modified: October 28, 2016